Discover 10 Highlights from Art Basel Paris 2025

 3. Ruth Asawa at David Zwirner

-David Zwirner presented a monumental example of Ruth Asawa’s iconic output: Untitled (S. 278, Hanging Nine-Lobed, Single-Layered Continuous Form), circa 1955.
-This stunning work, crafted from brass wire, is an early and exceptionally rare example of the artist’s symmetrical, continuous forms.
+David Zwirner presented a stunning example of Ruth Asawa’s body of work: Untitled (S. 278, Hanging Nine-Lobed, Single-Layered Continuous Form), circa 1955.
+This stunning piece, crafted from brass wire, is an early and exceptionally rare example of the artist’s symmetrical, continuous forms.
 Standing nearly ten feet tall, the sculpture dramatically illustrates Asawa’s revolutionary concept of “drawing in space.”
 She meticulously created the complex, biomorphic shape by looping a single, continuous strand of wire, allowing the air to define the volume.
 This process rejects the traditional mass of sculpture, creating a form that is both weightless and fully realized.
 “I’m not so interested in the expression of something.
 I’m more interested in what the material can do.
-So that’s why I keep exploring,” said Asawa.
+So that’s why I keep exploring,” Asawa once said.
 Currently, 300 works from her incredible six-decade career are on view at the Museum of Modern Art in New York through February.
+Other highlights at the booth were two new three-panel, large-scale edition works by Gerhard Richter as well as works by Joan Mitchell, and Bridget Riley, among others.

 Gallery exhibition with modern art paintings displayed on white walls and overhead lighting.